Alienation Clauses: What You Need To Know

 - Divorce: If a separation or divorce results in the borrower’s spouse becoming the property owner

 - Transfer to a living trust: If the borrower transfers the property into a living trust while being the beneficiary and occupant

-- Assumable mortgage: If the loan predates the 1970s or is missing an alienation clause, the new owner is not required to pay off the mortgage
+- Assumable mortgage: If the loan is missing an alienation clause, the new owner is not required to pay off the mortgage

 - Second mortgage: It is illegal for the primary mortgage lender to demand a release of liability if a borrower takes out a second mortgage